Waited till the bloom to review. Yes, these blooms are beautiful! So excited to have this plant in my patio garden.

 Unusual blue flowers for the late summer garden.

-The Chiffon® series just got more exciting with the addition of this blue-flowered selection.
-It has the same vigorous growth and lacy blooms, but with large, single blue flowers.
+It has the same vigorous growth and lacy blooms as the rest of the Chiffon® series, but with a shocking blue color.
 Each is adorned with a lacy center to create an anemone-like bloom.
 Bold yet delicate, Blue Chiffon® is a star in the garden from late summer to fall.
 The distinctive flower color complements many popular late summer perennials.

 Blue Chiffon rose of Sharon is featured in our "Indigo Gal" magazine ad.